Zxu49/walletlink-mobile-sdk/android/README.md

 ### The DTO class (Data Transfer Object)

-The DAPP and wallet will using serval DTO to transfer data.
+The DAPP and wallet will use several DTOs to transfer data.
-For extend the functionality of DApp, we create five JSONRPC realated DTO class for tranfer data easier.
-Here are some examples showing how to use these object.
+To extend the functionality of DApp, we create five JSON-RPC related DTO classes for easier transfer data.
+Here are some examples showing how to use these objects.

 1. JsonRPCRequestDAppPermissionDataDTO

-Request the connection permission of wallet.
+Request the connection permission of the wallet.
-If wallet wallet reject, the socket should be disconnect.
+If the wallet rejects, the socket should be disconnected.
-If approve the following DTO should use same 'origin' field.
+If approved, the following DTO should use the same 'origin' field.

 ```
     val jsonRPC = JsonRPCRequestDAppPermissionDataDTO(